ret2basic/ret2basic.github.io/_posts/2024-08-10-gnark-for-circom-coders.md

 "Hint" is a novel terminology that does not appear in Circom, but similar pattern exists in Circom.

 What is a hint?
 Take an example from [SoK: What Don’t We Know?
 Understanding Security Vulnerabilities in SNARKs](https://arxiv.org/pdf/2402.15293) page 3 on the right, suppose we want to write a circuit that verifies $$X \neq 0$$.
 One way to do it is to use Fermat's little theorem and test if $$X ^ {p-1} = 1 \mod p$$, but that computation is expensive.
-Another way is let prover provide a hint $$H = X^{-1}$$ and test $$X * H \eq 1$$, and this works because non-zero elements over a field (which includes finite fields) always have multiplicative inverse by definition.
+Another way is let prover provide a hint $$H = X^{-1}$$ and test $$X * H = 1$$, and this works because non-zero elements over a field (which includes finite fields) always have multiplicative inverse by definition.

 **In other words, "hint" means I can't compute the thing / I don't want to compute the thing since it is expensive, so I let you provide a "helper" to help me do the computation.**